RASHOMON REVIEW & ANALYSIS

 Author Ryûnosuke Akutagawa, who wrote the novels that inspired the film (Rashômon, 1914, and In A Grove, 1922), directly inspired the narrative play displayed by Kurosawa.
 In this sense, he didn’t really come up with anything unique.

-The unique nature of Rashomon stems from the blending of two main sources of inspiration: Japanese traditional literature on the one hand, and American contemporary cinema on the other.
+The unique nature of Rashomon stems from the blending of two main sources of inspiration: Japanese traditional literature on the one hand and American contemporary cinema on the other.
 In the hands of a truly inspired director, these influences were mixed and made into a film that beat all odds.

-As such, time is arguably the key factor that made the film stand the test of time.
+Kurosawa's play with timelines was ahead of its time.
+Arguably, time is the key factor that made the film stand the test of time.

 References